Crisis in Central America

 “Displacement is a huge challenge but also an opportunity for social transformation.
 Despite the horrors they have endured, refugees discover strength and resilience while in displacement.
 We need to empower them to contribute to their future and becoming agents of change.” – UNHCR Assistant High Commissioner for Protection Volker Türk.

-Help us deliver emergency aid to refugees in Central America
+Help us deliver emergency aid to refugees in the North of Central America

-Central American refugees who have fled horrific violence in the Northern Triangle are struggling for the basic necessities of life.
+Central American refugees who have fled horrific violence are struggling for the basic necessities of life.
 Your monthly donation helps fund critical programs and resources to support families forced to flee.

 The streets of many cities are war zones where rival gangs battle day and night.
 If someone is not the subject of direct violence, they likely have witnessed brutal beatings or the murder of innocent friends or family.
 It is a constant fear that you could find yourself in the wrong place at the wrong time.